-Generally, ground surface elevations in the area of the Site gradually decrease from northeast to southwest toward Lake Ontario, which is located approximately 450 metres south of the Site.
+Generally, ground surface elevations near the Site gradually decrease from the northeast to southwest towards Lake Ontario, which is located approximately 450 metres south of the Site.
 Near the Site, ground surface elevations generally range from approximately 95 metres above sea level (ASL) to 102 mASL.

-Regionally, shallow groundwater flow near the Site is anticipated to reflect surface topography and generally flow in a northeast to southwest direction toward Lake Ontario.
+Regionally, shallow groundwater flow near the Site is anticipated to reflect surface topography and generally flow in a northeast to southwest direction towards Lake Ontario.
 Shallow groundwater flow may be influenced by local features including, but not limited to, Tooley Creek and its tributaries, surface water ponds and ditches, and underground utilities.
-Deep groundwater flow near the Site is anticipated to reflect bedrock topography and flow in a southerly direction toward Lake Ontario.
+Deep groundwater flow near the Site is anticipated to reflect bedrock topography and flow in a southerly direction towards Lake Ontario.